minfeihe-tomtom/minfeihe-tomtom.github.io/index.md

 Cons:
 - CI/CD needs to be configured for deployment.
 - Posting to confluence requires personal confluence token.
-- GitHub code version control doesn't align with Conluence version controll.
+- GitHub code version control doesn't align with Conluence's version.

-## DocZ and other similar doc site generator
+## Docsify, DocZ and other similar doc site generator
 There are a list of static site generator for documentations.
 They are hosted in a containerised environment, exposed via Kubernetes ingress.
+For example, `Docsify` generates your documentation website on the fly.
+Unlike GitBook, it does not generate static html files.
+Instead, it smartly loads and parses your Markdown files and displays them as a website.
+To start using it, all you need to do is create an index.html and deploy it on
 ```
 - Containerized environment in AKS cluster, exposed via Ingress
 ```